 The subject site is located in Caerleon which is within the Mid-Western Regional Local Government Area (LGA).
 The site is located in a recent subdivision and will be surrounded by managed residential curtilage in the near future.
-Woodland vegetation is located to the west of the subdivision.
-A lesser threat of Grassland is located to the south of the subdivision.
-The subdivision will be developing further south in the near future.
+Grassland and Woodland is located to the west of the subdivision.
+There is no Grassland within 50m and no other bushfire prone vegetation within 100m of the proposed dwellings.